-In 2022, the development and use of potential vaccines may well reduce the spread and severity of COVID-19.
-However, the College will be proactively and reactively ready to respond to further outbreaks or negative developments.
+In 2023, the College will be proactively and reactively ready to respond to further outbreaks or negative developments.
 Communication with families and stakeholders is key and is a part of the College's Pandemic Response Policy.

 In summary, the following general measures remain in place as general strategies: